Ongoing seminar

-The overall objective of the ongoing seminar is to encourage the emergence of new research topics at the interface between health and the environment, by providing tools for thinking about interdisciplinarity and reflecting on the links between research and society.
-Through monthly sessions involving researchers from different backgrounds, the aim is to bring together a research community around the concept of the exposome and health and environmental issues, and to encourage reflection on the conduct of interdisciplinarity and transdisciplinarity.
+The overall goal of the ongoing seminar is to foster the emergence of new research questions at the intersection of health and the environment, by providing tools for approaching interdisciplinarity and reflecting on the links between research and society.
+Through monthly sessions featuring researchers from diverse backgrounds, the aim is to bring together a research community focused on the concept of the exposome and health-environment issues, and to stimulate reflection on the practice of interdisciplinarity and transdisciplinarity.

-The presentations scheduled for this seminar will contribute to the participants' reflections in three main areas:
+The presentations scheduled for this seminar will help stimulate participants’ thinking along three main lines:

-- Theconcept of the environment: these sessions will examine in particular the contrast between a "pathogenetic" view of the environment as a reservoir of pathogens and a "salutogenic" view, in which the environment is understood in terms of socio-ecological functions that regulate the emergence of pathogens.
+1. TheConcept of Environment: These sessions will focus in particular on the contrast between a “pathogenic” view of the environment as a reservoir of pathogens and a “salutogenic” view, in which the environment is understood in terms of socio-ecological functions that help regulate the emergence of pathogens.

-- Thelimits of integration: these sessions will examine the proposed methods for interdisciplinarity that integrate biological, social, and environmental factors, as well as ways of dealing with different epistemological and methodological frameworks.
+2. TheLimits of the Ambition for Integration: These sessions will examine the proposed approaches to interdisciplinarity that integrate biological, social, and environmental factors, as well as ways of reconciling different epistemological and methodological frameworks

-- Interaction between research, policy, and social actors: these sessions will explore the potential impacts of exposome research on civil society actors and the possibilities for incorporating their requests and proposals into a process of mutual translation between non-academic and academic actors.
+3. Interaction between research, policy, and social actors: These sessions will explore the potential impacts of exposome research on civil society actors and the possibilities for incorporating their requests and proposals into a process of mutual translation between non-academic and academic actors.

 View past sessions on this page